 Query-to-time transition probabilities can be generated from the search history data.

-A query-to-time transition probability measures a strength of a relationship between a given query and a given time based on whether the given query had an increase in popularity at the given time, and optionally, how often the given query had increases in popularity.
+A query-to-time transition probability measures the strength of a relationship between a given query and a given time based on whether the given query had an increase in popularity at the given time, and optionally, how often the given query had increases in popularity.

 The transition probability from query A and time B can be calculated from the search history data by determining whether query A has a significant increase in popularity at time B. If not, then the query-to-time transition probability is 0.
 If query A does have a significant increase in popularity at time B, then the system can calculate the query-to-time transition by dividing 1 by the number of times the query had a significant increase in popularity.